iWinston/typeorm-plus/README.md

 * check self referencing
 * array / json / date column types
 * exceptions everywhere!
-* added ability to load only ids of the relation (similar to loading only single id)
+* add ability to load only ids of the relation (similar to loading only single id)
 * make @Index and @CompoundIndex to work properly
 * make relations to connect not only to primary key (e.g. relation#referencedColumnName)
 * multiple primary key support?
 * ability to specify many-to-many column names in relation options
-* lazy loading? really?
 * investigate relations support in abstract tables
 * allow inherited tables to work like abstract tables
 * check query builder query to function support
-* order by support in relations?
 * versioning?
 * check relations without inverse sides
 * flush?
-* create entity manager? (if want to use ORM without repository)
 * do we need unit of work?
 It can start on some time, and finish after flushing
 * check group by functionality
 * send entity changeset in update event